LukeisStuff/bonusblocks/README.md

 * Bone Block
   + Crafted with 9 bones
   + Rotatable
-* Reed
-  + Crafted with 9 sugarcane
-  + Rotatable
-* Baked Reed
-  + Crafted by smelting Reed block
-  + Rotatable
-* Paper Shoji
-  + Crafted with 2 sticks and 2 paper
 * Wicker
   + Crafted with 2 leather and 2 wheat
   + Resembles the Basket block